pism/pism/doc/sphinx/getting-started.rst

 \includegraphics{g20km-detail}
 \includegraphics{g10km-detail}
 \includegraphics{g5km-detail}
 \caption{Detail of field ``velsurf_mag`` showing the central western coast of Greenland, including Jakobshavn Isbrae (lowest major flow), from runs of resolution 40, 20, 10, 5 km (left-to-right).
-Color scheme and scale, including 100 m/a contour (solid black), are all identical to ``velsurf_mag`` Figures \ref{fig:secondoutputcoarse}, \ref{fig:csurfvsobserved}, and \ref{fig:secondoutputfiner}.}
+Color scheme and scale, including 100 m/a contour (solid black), are all identical to ``velsurf_mag`` Figures :ref:`fig:secondoutputcoarse`, :ref:`fig:csurfvsobserved`, and :ref:`fig:secondoutputfiner`.}
 \label{fig:gridseqdetail}
 \end{figure}

-Figure \ref{fig:gridseqdetail}, showing only a detail of the western coast of Greenland, with several outlet glaciers visible, suggests what is accomplished: the high resolution runs have separated outlet glacier flows, as they are in fact.
+Figure :ref:`fig:gridseqdetail`, showing only a detail of the western coast of Greenland, with several outlet glaciers visible, suggests what is accomplished: the high resolution runs have separated outlet glacier flows, as they are in fact.
 Note that all of these results were generated in a few wall clock hours on a laptop!
 The surface speed ``velsurf_mag`` from files ``g10km_gridseq.nc`` and ``g5km_gridseq.nc`` is shown (two right-most subfigures).
-In the two left-hand subfigures we show the same field from NetCDF files ``g40km_10ka_hy.nc`` and ``g20km_10ka_hy.nc``; the former is an added 40 km result using an obvious modification of the run in section \ref{subsect:ssarun}.
+In the two left-hand subfigures we show the same field from NetCDF files ``g40km_10ka_hy.nc`` and ``g20km_10ka_hy.nc``; the former is an added 40 km result using an obvious modification of the run in section :ref:`sec-ssarun`.

 \begin{figure}[ht]
 \includegraphics{ivol-gridseq}